 - A. Contractor shall be liable for the damages shown in Exhibit B. - B. Payment Methodology City will make final damages determination and invoice the Contractor.
-Contractor shall pay City monthly for any penalties upon receipt and acceptance by the City of performance reports with penalties for the previous calendar month. - C. Damages Disputes If contractor disputes City's response time calculation, or the imposition of any other damages, Contractor may appeal to the EMS Administrator in writing within fifteen (15) business days of receipt of notice of damages.
-The written appeal shall describe the problem and provide an explanation of the reasons why such damages should not be assessed.
-The EMS Administrator shall review all appeals and shall issue a decision regarding the ruling as to the issues at hand and determination regarding the imposition, waiver, or suspension of the damages in writing to the Contractor within fifteen (15) business days of receipt of such requests and advise of the determination of such review.
-If needed, the matter may then be forwarded to the City Commission for final appeal and determination.

-D. Use of Damages Monies - Damage monies shall be expended in a manner that benefits the EMS system as determined by the sole discretion of the City.
+Contractor shall pay City monthly for any damages upon receipt and acceptance by the City of performance reports with damages for the previous calendar month. - C. Damages Disputes If Contractor disputes City's response time calculation, the imposition of any other damages, or other conflict arises under this Agreement, the parties will use the conflict resolution procedure set forth in OCCGF Section 8.9.345. - D. Use of Damages Monies Damage monies shall be expended in a manner that benefits the EMS system as determined by the sole discretion of the City.
 The EMS System Administrator may seek recommendations from the Contractor, EMS Advisory Board, and other EMS system participants or committees.